In 2022, tuition for full-time students at University of Phoenix - Phoenix Campus was $9,552 a year.

 University of Phoenix - Phoenix Campus is a private institution, so it has the same tuition for residents of Arizona as it does for residents from other states.

-Tuition at University of Phoenix - Phoenix Campus has the same tuition for international students as for those from out of state.
+University of Phoenix - Phoenix Campus has the same tuition for international students as for those from out of state.

 University of Phoenix - Phoenix Campus does not offer on-campus housing for students, so there is no cost for housing, however students should consider the cost of off-campus housing when estimating the cost of different schools

 |Total Estimated Costs|

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 In 2022, 0 of the 69,408 undergrads enrolled received financial aid.

 |Most Common Loans for University of Phoenix - Phoenix Campus Students|

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.